johnrm174/model-railway-signalling/README.md

       sensor_id:int - The ID to be used for the sensor gpio_channel:int - The GPIO port number  to use for the sensor (not the physical pin number):
   Optional Parameters:
-      sensor_timeout:float - The time during which further triggers are ignored (default = 3 seconds) trigger_period:float - The time that the sensor needs to remain active (default = 0.001 seconds) sensor_callback - The function to call when the sensor triggers (default is no callback) Note that the callback function returns (item_id, callback type)
+      sensor_timeout:float - The time period during which further triggers are ignored - default = 3.0 secs
+      trigger_period:float - Duration that the sensor needs to remain active before triggering - default = 0.001 secs signal_passed:int    - Raise a "signal passed" event for the specified signal ID when triggered - default = None signal_approach:int  - Raise an "approach release" event for the specified signal ID when triggered - default = None sensor_callback      - The function to call when triggered (if signal events have not been specified) - default = None Note that the callback function returns (item_id, callback type)

 sensor_active (sensor_id) - Returns the current state of the sensor (True/False)
 </pre>